Mule Camp Vendor Rules & Instructions

 Vendor Set-up:

-Check-in at 5:30pm early arrivals will have to wait until volunteers are ready to begin processing vendors to set up.
-There will be no early setup in 2023 due to the large volume of vendors who abused this in 2022.
+Check-in will begin at 5:30pm.
+Early arrivals will have to wait until volunteers are ready to begin processing vendors to set up.
+There will be no early setup in 2024.

 Festival Open to Public: